fygar256/general-assembler-axx/README.md

 GENERAL ASSEMBLER 'axx.py'

-It is written in python.
-Its nickname is Paxx.
+Its nickname is Paxx because it is written in python.

 # Test environment